 Coffee is one of the most popular drinks in the world.
 It has almost endless ways to be prepared and drank.
 Turkish coffee is one of the most prominent styles of coffee.
 It is prepared in a cezve using very finely ground coffee beans without filtering.
 The cezve is the copper pot used to brew the coffee.

-A Turkish coffee has an intense flavor and smell, resembling a think espresso.
-It’s usually served with a glass of water and something sweet, typically a Turkish delight (more on that below), or chocolate as a more western alternative.
+Turkish coffee has an intense flavor and smell, resembling a thick espresso.
+It’s usually served with a glass of water and something sweet, typically a Turkish delight (more on that below), or chocolate as a more Western alternative.

-Turkey is also a huge producer, with 767 million m² of land is used to grow tea, mostly in Rize Province on the eastern Black Sea coast.
-In total it produces more than 205 000 tonnes of tea, meaning 6.4% of the world’s total production.
-Though less than half is exported.
+Turkey is also a huge producer, with 767 million m² of land used to grow tea, mainly in Rize Province on the eastern Black Sea coast.
+In total, it produces more than 205,000 tonnes of tea, meaning 6.4% of the world’s total production.
+However, less than half is exported.
 The oldest and most famous Turkish tea brand is Çaykur, though the younger Doğuş is fairly good too.

-If tea is a famous Turkish product and export, what can we say about hazelnuts?
-With a market share of 70 to 80%, Turkey is the absolute champion when it comes to producing and exporting hazelnuts to more than 100 countries.
+What can we say about hazelnuts if tea is a famous Turkish product and export?
+With a 70 to 80% market share, Turkey is the absolute champion in producing and exporting hazelnuts to more than 100 countries.

 There is historical evidence that Turkey has been the home of Hazelnuts for more than 3000 years, particularly in the Black Sea region.
-Today’s plantations continue to be mainly located in this area, and particularly between Trabzon and Kocaeli, where the weather and soil are perfect for Hazelnuts.
+Today’s plantations are mainly located in this area, particularly between Trabzon and Kocaeli, where the weather and soil are perfect for Hazelnuts.

-So, you may not be aware but it’s almost certain that you have eaten some( a lot) of Turkish Hazelnuts.
+So, you may not be aware, but it’s almost certain that you have eaten some( a lot) Turkish Hazelnuts.
 From the ones in your Ferrero Rocher, Nutella, and chocolate bars to the more healthy versions in mueslis…

 Also known in Turkey as Lokum, their precise origin isn’t known, but they have been produced in Turkey (and Iran) as early as the 18th century.
 Either way, the Turkish delights are the perfect souvenir or gift as they don’t spoil easily and are easy to transport.